trannguyenhung011086/sync-asana-github-zeit-micro/README.md

 sam deploy
 ```

-If you redeploy this, you need to go in to Github and change the endpoint URL in the Webhook.
+If you redeploy this, you -might- need to go in to Github and change the endpoint URL in the Webhook.
+However, Cloudformation tries to keep the endpoint url the same if it can.
 https://github.com/KrazyCouponLady/web/settings/hooks/239601246

 ## Create pull request on github